-The post-2000s era of photography has been decidedly digital.
-Cameras with more and more megapixels, better high ISO performance, and lower prices have taken center stage.
+The current era of photography is decidedly digital: cameras with higher resolutions, better low-light performance, and lower prices have taken center stage.

-That doesn't mean that film doesn't have advantages of its own.
+But that doesn't mean that film doesn't still have advantages.
 The distinct look and character of film photography is still sought after.
-To get the best of both digital and film, many photographers now recreate the film look at the editing stage.
+To get the best of both digital and film, many photographers capture photos digitally, and recreate the film look in post-production.

 There are plenty of top notch preset packs for simulating film photography with your digital images.
 In this tutorial, we'll learn to build the look on our own, and consider a shortcut to getting the same result.